huggingface/optimum/README.md

 optimum-cli export openvino --model distilbert-base-uncased-finetuned-sst-2-english distilbert_sst2_ov
 ```

 If you add `--weight-format int8`, the weights will be quantized to `int8`, check out our [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov#weight-only-quantization) for more detail on weight only quantization.
-To apply quantization on both weights and activations, you can find more information in the [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov#static-quantization).
+To apply quantization on both weights and activations, you can find more information [here](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov#static-quantization).

 To load a model and run inference with OpenVINO Runtime, you can just replace your `AutoModelForXxx` class with the corresponding `OVModelForXxx` class.
 To load a PyTorch checkpoint and convert it to the OpenVINO format on-the-fly, you can set `export=True` when loading your model.